MBurchard/bit-log/README.md

 If you use one of the logging methods of a logger, a LogEvent is created.
 This is bubbled up the hierarchy until an appender takes care of it.
 If this has happened, it is not passed up further.

-You could add a hypothetical SQLiteAppender to the root logger this way:
+You could add a hypothetical SQLiteAppender (no longer hypothetical — see [`demo/sqlite`](tree/demo/sqlite)) to the root logger this way:

 ```javascript
 configureLogging({